-The standard economic theory of litigation, as developed by Landes (1971), Posner (1972), and Gould (1973), models litigating parties as rational actors who seek to maximize their returns from the litigation process.
+The standard economic theory of litigation, as developed by Landes (1971), Posner (1973), and Gould (1973), models litigating parties as rational actors who seek to maximize their returns from the litigation process.
 From this perspective, amounts spent on trial preparation can be seen as a type of private investment.
-An additional hour of legal research or argumentation is profitable, on this view, only if the marginal return, measured by the change in the expected outcome of trial or settlement, outweighs the cost of the attorney's time.
+An additional hour of legal research or argumentation is profitable, in this view, only if the marginal return, measured by the change in the expected outcome of trial or settlement, outweighs the cost of the attorney's time.
 Plaintiffs, accordingly, will choose to spend legal resources up to the point where their expected recoveries, net of expenses, are maximized; defendants will act so as to minimize total payouts.
 The precise outcome of this contest depends on how the parties react and adjust to each others' decisions.
-One simple and natural assumption is that the litigants reach a Nash equilibrium in expenditure; that is, that each takes the other's expenditure as given when choosing his own.
-Whatever the nature of the parties' strategic interaction, however, the parties' expenditures are determined in equilibrium by a host of economic and technological factors including the stakes of the case, the marginal cost of legal resources, and the sensitivity of trial outcomes to the parties' mork product, expenditures will be high; in petty cases where the outcome is largely predetermined by legal precedent, expenditures will be low.
+One simple and natural assumption is that the litigants reach a Nash equilibrium in expenditure: that is, that each takes the other's expenditure as given when choosing his own.
+Whatever the nature of the parties' strategic interaction, however, the parties' expenditures are determined in equilibrium by a host of economic and technological factors including the stakes of the case, the marginal cost of legal resources, and the sensitivity of trial outcomes to the parties' individual efforts.
+In high-stakes cases in which the outcome is heavily dependent on the parties' work product, expenditures will be high; in petty cases where the outcome is largely predetermined by legal precedent, expenditures will be low.